msmelguizo/Covid19_FDA/README.md

 For binary outcome models:         'metric': {'binary_logloss', 'auc'}, For continuous models: ‘metric’: {'rmse'}

-These parameters we used for another model to predict death in the ICU setting and they seem to work well for our purposes.
+We used these parameters for another model to predict death in an ICU setting and they seem to work well for our purposes.

 ### Neural Network (NN) Models
 For the NN models we used the fastai library [4] with parameters: